m-lab/prometheus-support/README.md

       ====
       prometheus.yml: 9754 bytes

-We can now refer to this ConfigMap in the "deployment" coniguration later.
+We can now refer to this ConfigMap in the "deployment" configuration later.
 For example, k8s/prometheus.yml declares the prometheus configuration as a volume so that the file `prometheus.yml` appears under `/etc/prometheus`.